Warren & Migliaccio, L.L.P.

 Trusts

 Estate planning attorneys often recommend a revocable trust.
 A trust allows you to manage assets during and after your lifetime.
 A trust protects your property while ensuring responsible asset administration for the designated beneficiary.
+Trusts offer privacy, as they do not go through probate.
 It is one of the essential estate planning tips.

 "Probate granted on a Last Will & Testament at a Probate Court.
 The first step in the legal process of administering and transferring ownership of the estate of a deceased personaas wealth, including savings, antiques, property and cars, as designated in the deceasedaas will.
 A Probate Court decides the legal validity of the testatoraas will and grants approval thereof to the executors to legally distribute the estate according to the will."